SadraKafiri/Currency/README.md

 # Currency
 <img src="https://i.postimg.cc/3RPKjHWz/Screenshot-1646121511.png" img/>

 Currency price app made with flutter, all of the data come from API so that you can learn how to use API on flutter.
-There are one pages get data from API and set to list builder
+There are one pages get data from API and set to list builder with update again data.

 > Package Used :
 > - http